shogidude/python_tail_call_optimized/README.md

 I know I'll want to use this in other projects, so I'm saving the example here for myself and anyone else who wants to use it.

+## Archived

+This repo is for reference, only.
+I don't expect to make any changes to it.
+It is set to read-only.